 Glimepiride tablets are available in 1mg, 2mg, 3mg and 4mg doses.
 The dose and frequency of the medicine will be decided by your doctor.
 Generally, a single daily dose of Glimepiride is sufficient to control blood sugar levels.
-The dose should be taken whole with some liquid shortly before or during breakfast or if you skip breakfast shortly before or during your first main meal.
+The dose should be taken whole with water shortly before or during breakfast, but if you skip breakfast then it should be taken shortly before or during your first main meal.

 Q. What can happen if I take more than the recommended dose of Glimepiride?

-Overdose of Glimepiride may significantly decrease your blood sugar levels (a condition called hypoglycemia).
-If you have taken an excess dose then you should instantly consume enough sugar (e.g., a small bar of sugar cubes, sweet juice, sweetened tea) and inform a doctor immediately.
-Severe cases of hypoglycaemia accompanied by loss of consciousness and coma are cases of medical emergency requiring immediate medical treatment and admission into hospital.
+Overdose of Glimepiride may significantly decrease your blood sugar levels (hypoglycemia).
+If you have taken an excess dose then you should instantly consume enough sugar (e.g., a small bar of sugar cubes, sweet juice or sweetened tea) and inform a doctor immediately.
+Severe cases of hypoglycemia accompanied by loss of consciousness and coma are cases of medical emergency requiring immediate medical treatment and admission into hospital.